pinobatch/240p-test-mini/nes/README.md

 a feedback whine can be heard.
 So the automatic audio lag detection must remain exclusive to the Dreamcast.

+The phase of the triangle channel affects the volumes of the noise and DPCM channels in the MDFourier tone generator.
+Playing a note on the triangle channel alters this phase, possibly rendering MDFourier analysis results invalid.
+This includes the Select button in SMPTE color bars and Color bars on gray, as well as most options in Sound test.
+If the triangle phase has been trashed, MDFourier will instruct you to press the Reset Button on the Control Deck.

 Contributors
 ------------
 * Concept: Artemio Urbina [@Artemio]